Single Sign On cookie, domain and portal URL¶

 - Cookie expiration time: by default, SSO cookie is a session cookie, which means it will be destroyed when browser is closed.
 You can change this behavior by setting a cookie expiration time.
 It must be an integer.
 Cookie Expiration Time value is a number of seconds until the cookie expires.
 Set a zero value to disable expiration time and use a session cookie.

 - Cookie SameSite value: the value of the SameSite cookie attribute.
-By default, LemonLDAP::NG will set it to “Lax” in most cases, and “None” if you use SAML.
-Using “None” requres Secured Cookies, and accessing applications over HTTPS on most web browsers.
+By default, LemonLDAP::NG will set it to “Lax” in most cases, and “None” if you use federated authentiication like SAML or OIdC.
+Using “None” requires Secured Cookies, and accessing applications over HTTPS on most web browsers.

 When you change cookie expiration time, it is written on the user hard disk unlike session cookie

 Changing the domain value will not update other configuration parameters, like virtual host names, portal URL, etc. You have to update them by yourself.